ajmalkoti/ajmalkoti.github.io/AcSIR_courses_adv_seismic.md

 Seismic sources and receivers
 2-D Acquisition geometry and related parameter
 (rest, yet to include)

+**Grading Policy** The grades are categorized in three parts
+1. Attendance 10%
+2. Assignment 20%
+3. Final exam 70%

+All the assignments must to be handed over before the due dates.
+Late submission will face a penalty of 20% for each delayed week.
+If the assignments are found to be copied (among student/from internet) it will be graded as zero.

+**Lecture Venue**
+AcSIR lecture Hall, Ist Floor,
+Ext Building, CSIR-NGRI.

+**Exam schedule**

 **Reference Books:**
 Aki and  Richards- Quantitative seismology-University Science Books (2009)